 With such significant changes in place to Maryland’s child support statute, parents may need to reassess the current agreements they share with their co-parents.
 As always, our team is ready and willing to work with you and your family to better understand these changes and provide guidance where necessary.

 If you have questions about child support, please contact Laurie Wasserman at firstname.lastname@example.org or 410-842-1070.
-The legal team at the Law Office of Laurie M. Wasserman is here to help guide and advocate for you.
+The legal team at Wasserman Family Law is here to help guide and advocate for you.

 Disclaimer: Opinions and conclusions in these blog posts are solely those of the author unless otherwise indicated.
 The information contained in this blog is general in nature and is not offered and cannot be considered as legal advice for any particular situation.
 For legal advice, you should directly consult a lawyer to discuss the specific facts of your matter.